Going to Cons without going broke

 The best approach is to pick just one or two cons to go to and make the most of your time there.
 You don’t have to attend every one of them.
 Pick an event where there will be a lot of publishers present, particularly ones that would be a good match for your game, and where they will not be crazy busy.

 Pitching more than one game while at a Con can make it more efficient as well.
-As long as your games are good and well playtested, you stand a higher chance of getting one signed if you have multiple games you’re pitching to multiple publishers.
+As long as your games are good and well-playtested, you stand a higher chance of getting one signed if you have multiple games you’re pitching to multiple publishers.

-Many publishers prefer to meet at these events because they are already there, and this give them have the chance to get to know both the designer and their game more intimately.
+Many publishers prefer to meet at these events because they are already there, and this gives them the chance to get to know both the designer and their game more intimately.
 Getting a publisher’s undivided attention can go a long way compared to waiting for them to reply to you or eventually try out the prototype you sent them.

 If conventions are not a possibility for you, due to costs, physical constraints, anxiety, or perhaps where you’re located, you could also consider asking other designers you know and trust who are also familiar with your game(s) if they would be willing to pitch your game to publishers.
 If you go this route, make it worthwhile for anyone who is helping you.
 Offer to cover some of their Con expenses or share a portion of the royalties as if they were acting as an agent for you.